MaXfAa/adblocklist-streaming-sites/README.md

 For uBlock Origin :

 1. Go in uBlock.
-(If you haven't uBlock, you can download it here : https://ublockorigin.com)
+(If you have not uBlock, you can download it here : https://ublockorigin.com)
 2. Go to filters lists page : chrome-extension://cjpalhdlnbpafiamejdnhcphjbkeiagm/dashboard.html#3p-filters.html
 3. Click on "Import"
 4. Paste this link : https://raw.githubusercontent.com/MaXfAa/adblocklist-streaming-sites/main/list.html